US STOCKS-Wall St touches two-week high on deals, strong earnings

 Third-quarter earnings are expected to increase 1.1 percent after four consecutive quarters of contraction, according to Thomson Reuters data.
 Of the 120 S&P companies that have reported earnings, 77.5 percent have beat analyst expectations, above the long-term average of 63.5 percent.

-The S&P 500 index showed 18 new 52-week highs and three new lows, while the Nasdaq recorded 100 new highs and 32 new lows.
+The S&P 500 index showed 17 new 52-week highs and two new lows, while the Nasdaq recorded 92 new highs and 25 new lows.
 (Reporting by Tanya Agrawal; Editing by Don Sebastian)

 * Dow off 0.05 pct, S&P down 0.13 pct, Nasdaq up 0.03 pct (Updates to mid-afternoon, changes byline)